HGrooms/hexdump2/README.md

 * `collapse` - turn on/off duplicate lines with `*`.
 Default: true
 * `color` - turn on/off ANSI color codes (provided by [colorama](https://pypi.org/project/colorama/) package).
 Default: false

-Color can be enabled all the time with:
+Color can be en/disabled all the time with by calling `color_always()` in python or by setting the environmental variable `HD2_EN_CLR` before importing.

 ```python
 from hexdump2 import hexdump, color_always